javcsjc/RepData_PeerAssessment1/PA1_template.md

 ```r
 ## What is the impact of imputing missing data on the estimates of the total daily number of steps?
 ```
 The difference is negligible.
 After adding missing data we only saw an increase in the median by slightly more than 1 step.

+We also saw an frequency increase in the number of steps interval between 10,000 and 15,000 steps.

-No major difference here.
+Other than that, there's no major difference here.

 ## 4. Are there differences in activity patterns between weekdays and weekends?